vexxhost/staffeln/README.md

 http://Staffeln-api-url:8808/v1/backup?backup_id=%(id)s)"
 ```

-And when backup not exist in staffeln, that API will return TRUE and make the
+And when backup does not exist in Staffeln, that API will return TRUE and make the
-policy allows the backup delete.
-Else will return False and only allow backup
+policy allows the backup to delete, if thr API returns False, then only a admin
-delete when it's admin in above case.
+is allowed to delete.

 ## Settings